wgromniak/mahout-extensions/README.md

 * [Cognitive Foundry](http://www.cognitivefoundry.org/) - a great, general-purpose, well-coded, well-documented library of machine learning algorithms

-The library is currently not designed to handle _big data_, it requires the data to fit into a single machine's memory.
-It takes advantage of MapReduce's and Spark's capabilities to parallelize computationally intensive algorithms on a number of machines.
-Although, it should be easy to extend the library to operate fully on HDFS storage and handle true _big data_.
+The library is currently only partially designed to handle _big data_, most of the algorithms' implementations require the data to fit  into a single machine's memory.
+Although, work on _big data_ support is in progress and there is already one implementation (reducts on Spark, see below) that handles any size of data your cluster can handle (tested with data up to 1TB in size).
+The former algorithms take advantage of MapReduce's and Spark's capabilities to parallelize computationally intensive algorithms on a number of machines.

 Currently there exist the following modes of computation:

-* For reducts-based framework: standalone (on a single computer), MapReduce, Spark
+* For reducts-based framework: standalone (on a single computer), MapReduce, Spark, Spark Big Data
 * For trees-based framework: standalone, MapReduce, Spark

 References: